Nancy Rothwell Building: Naming

 The building was officially named after Nancy Rothwell in July 2024 to mark her retirement as Vice Chancellor of the university in 2024.
 It is one of the few buildings named after a woman on campus.
 A portrait of Nancy Rothwell by Carla van de Puttelaar is displayed on the first floor outside the main lecture theatre.

 Previously the building had been known as the Engineering Building and the Manchester Engineering Campus Development (MECD).

+In 2026, the University of Manchester Students' Union debated the renaming of the building, due to Rothwell's "significant friction with the student body", especially the 2020 and 2023 protests at the university.